-Unincorporated groups/organizations must have a Fiscal Sponsor.
+Applications submitted by unincorporated groups/organizations must have a Fiscal Sponsor.
 These applicants must submit a Fiscal Sponsor Agreement Letter with their application.

-COST SHARING AND MATCH
+COST SHARING AND MATCHING

 Federal funds received from the California Fire Safe Council must be matched with non-Federal funds.